jaycech3n/semicategories-with-identities/IdempotentEquivalences.lagda.md

 Idempotent Equivalences
 =======================

-In <cite Kraus '21> it is shown that idempotent equivalences are a particularly nice way to add identities to semicategories.
+In [*Internal ∞-Categorical Models of Dependent Type Theory: Towards 2LTT Eating HoTT*](https://arxiv.org/abs/2009.01883) (Kraus 2021) it is shown that idempotent equivalences are a particularly nice way to add identities to semicategories.

 In particular, they give a *propositional* notion of identity structure, without requiring explicit truncation.
-This is shown in the paper and the accompanying Agda formalization at <link>, most results of which are reproduced here.
+This is shown in the aforementioned paper and the accompanying Agda formalization at
+<https://github.com/nicolaikraus/idempotentEquivalences>, most results of which
+are reproduced here.

 ```agda
 {-# OPTIONS --without-K --rewriting #-}